 Can a quantity of bitcoin be traded for another of equal value?
-The question of fungibility has long been a hotly debated point of contention when considering the future possibilities of the cryptocurrency.
-Now, with so-called "virgin" (freshly mined) bitcoins being offered for a premium price and calling bitcoin's fungibility yet again, we consider the role that mixers can play in safeguaring the maturation of bitcoin as a currency.
+This concept, the idea of one thing being equally exchangeable with another, is called fungibility.
+The question of fungibility is a basic concept for the functioning of any currency— any one dollar bill has to be worth the same as any other one dollar bill, it would be impossible to calculate the value of anything in dollars, or arrange payment in that currency.
+So, is Bitcoin fungible?
+That question has long been a hotly debated point of contention when considering the future possibilities of the cryptocurrency.
+Now, with so-called "virgin" (freshly mined) bitcoins being offered for a premium price and casting doubt on Bitcoin's fungibility yet again, we consider the role that Bitcoin mixers can play in safeguarding the maturation of Bitcoin as a currency.